ibukunoluwa792/Insurance/README.md

 1. PolicyID: Unique identifier for each policy
 2. State: State where the policyholder resides
 3. Coverage Gap: Indicates if there was a gap in coverage
-4. CreditScore: Credit score of the policyholders
+4. CreditScore: Credit score of the policyholder
 5. Age: Age of the policyholders
 6. NumberOfVehicles: Number of vehicles covered under the policy
 7. NewestVehicleAge: Age of the newest vehicle in the policy